nrfconnect/sdk-nrf/samples/matter/template/README.rst

     :end-before: matter_door_lock_sample_led1_end

 Button 1:
-     If pressed for 6 seconds, it initiates the factory reset of the device.
+     If pressed for six seconds, it initiates the factory reset of the device.
-     Releasing the button within the 6-second window cancels the factory reset procedure.
+     Releasing the button within the six-second window cancels the factory reset procedure.

 .. include:: ../lock/README.rst
     :start-after: matter_door_lock_sample_jlink_start